marcmelis/barcenas-world/README.md

 ## Example of usage

+Execute the following commands if you have the right `$CLASSPATH` with both Jade and SAT4J libraries.
 ```
 $ echo "1,1 1,2 2,2 2,3 3,3 4,3 4,4 4,5 5,5" > steps.txt
 $ java jade.Boot -agents 'BarcenasWorld:BarcenasWorldEnv(6,4,4,2,2);Finder:BarcenasFinder(BarcenasWorld,6,steps.txt)'